aptech/docs/docs/getcollabels.rst

 Purpose
 ----------------

-Returns the column labels, and corresponding key values, for a categorical variable.
+Returns the unique set of column labels, and corresponding key values, for a categorical variable.

 Format
 ----------------